12active/api-docs/docs/reference-conversations.md

             }

 ### Add a new message [POST]

+By adding a message, a push notification is sent out to all other members and trainers of the club.
+The metadata of the push notification will contain a `type` of `new-message`.
+Further it contains a `message_id` and `conversation_id` to redirect users to a relevant place.

 + conversation_id (required, number, `42`) ...
 The conversation to add the message to
 + message (string) - Contents of the new message